-Involvement in West Coast Fisheries

-Commercial Fishing
+West Coast Fisheries: Commercial Fishing

 - Of the 36 unique vessels that delivered non-confidential landings to Friday Harbor in 2000, 18 were commercial vessels, 16 were tribal commercial vessels, and two were for personal use.
-Recorded data indicates landings in the community were in West Coast fisheries including crab, salmon, shrimp and other species. - Friday Harbor residents owned 37 vessels in 2000.
+Friday Harbor residents owned 37 commercial vessels in 2000.
 In that year, community members owned 13 vessels that participated in the Federally Managed Groundfish fishery.
 According to recorded data, the number of vessels owned by Friday Harbor residents participating in each fishery was: crab (4), groundfish (4), salmon (12), other species (19). - No Friday Harbor residents owned Federally Managed Groundfish fishery permits during the course of 2000. - According to data, 52 state permits were registered to Friday Harbor residents in 2000. - There were no seafood processors operating Friday Harbor in 2000.